SENERGY-Platform/permission-search/README.md

 - Standalone: start HTTP-API and Kafka-Consumer.
 Default behavior with `./permission-search` or `./permission-search -mode=standalone`

 ## Events
-Data-input to the elasticsearch database id done by kafka events.
+Data-input to the OpenSearch database id done by kafka events.

 ### Permission-Events
 The change of permissions is governed by the permissions service.
 This is done by event-messaging.